ICE-SEARCH: A Language Model-Driven Feature Selection Approach: ICE-SEARCH: Feature Selection with Language Model

 \subsection{Evolution-driven Prompting}

 ICE-SEARCH implements a unique and practical evolution-driven prompting mechanism depicted in Figure~\ref{fig:ICE_prompt}.
-This approach allows the LM to iteratively generate and evaluate new feature sets, thereby augmenting its own prompting capabilities.
+This approach allows the LLM to iteratively generate and evaluate new feature sets, thereby augmenting its own prompting capabilities.
 This multi-objective functionality offers several key benefits:

-\textbf{Dynamic Learning and Adaptation:} By continually generating and assessing new feature sets while eliminating old feature sets, the backbone LM evolves its understanding of what constitutes an effective feature combination for a given task via in-context learning.
+\textbf{Dynamic Learning and Adaptation:} By continually generating and assessing new feature sets while eliminating old feature sets, the backbone LLM evolves its understanding of what constitutes an effective feature combination for a given task via in-context learning.
 This evolutionary learning mechanism ensures that the model remains relevant and creates a continuous improvement loop that augments its prompt over time.
 Moreover,

-\textbf{Role-played Crossover and Mutation with LMs}: A suitably prompted and sampled LM can provide rigorous insights to users' questions, especially through role-playing the characters of facts-based AI assistants~\cite{shanahan2023role}.
-This capability stems from models' exposure to factual examples and scientifically precise guidances within its training processes~\cite{shanahan2023role}.
+\textbf{Role-played Crossover and Mutation with LLMs}: A suitably prompted and sampled LLM can provide rigorous insights to users' questions, especially through role-playing the characters of facts-based AI assistants(~\cite{shanahan2023role}).
+This capability stems from models' exposure to factual examples and scientifically precise guidances within its training processes(~\cite{shanahan2023role}).
 Consequently, the agent excels in role-playing as a reliable source of information, drawing on the factual correctness of statistics-driven and fact-based examples in contexts.
-Hence, ICE Search leverages an LM as the crossover and mutation operator by engaging it with various roles.
-By integrating LMs directly into the evolutionary search process, we effectively enhance the metrics of interest.
-This approach allows us to exploit the rich semantic information encoded in LMs, leading to more informed feature selection decisions.
+Hence, ICE Search leverages an LLM as the crossover and mutation operator by engaging it with various roles.
+By integrating LLMs directly into the evolutionary search process, we effectively enhance the metrics of interest.
+This approach allows us to exploit the rich semantic information encoded in LLMs, leading to more informed feature selection decisions.

 \textbf{Customization and Flexibility:} The adaptability of the algorithm allows for a high degree of customization and flexibility.
 For example: